rvanwhy/rvanwhy.github.io/04-quotes.md

 ― *Allen Love*
 * * *
 "When you wake up and you really are enjoying discipline, do something that takes that.
-And, when you wake up in the morning and you just want to run around in the snow and write songs, do that."
+And, when you wake up in the morning and you just want to run around in the snow and write songs, do that too."

 ― *Björk*
 </div>